On this page

 WARNING

-The implementation approach in this article may be considered an Anti-Pattern in some modern scenarios.
+The implementation method in this article may be considered an Anti-Pattern in some modern scenarios.
 For more recommended alternatives (such as the RCSI architecture and TagWith implementation), please refer to the latest comprehensive discussion: Introduction to RCSI and Improved Entity Framework Locking Hint Interceptor

 Interceptor